clerk/javascript/.changeset/metal-ears-cheat.md

 'gatsby-plugin-clerk': major
 ---

-## Breaking Changes

 Remove the named `Clerk` import from `gatsby-plugin-clerk` and import `createClerkClient` instead.
 The latter is a factory method to create a Clerk client instance for you.
 This update aligns usage across our SDKs and will enable us to ship DX improvements better in the future.
-[SDK-1058]

 Inside your code, search for occurrences like these: